Call for Artists and Performers

 Conrad Arkadina: Male, 20’s.
 Passionate young artist - an author, poet, performance creator who is struggling to find new forms of creative expression.
 Childish and petulant, argumentative and fiery but still attractive in that tortured artist way, he feels everything very deeply.
 Too deeply.
 He desperately craves the love and approval of his mother, the famous actress Emma Arkadina, and is madly in love with Nina.
 [Konstantin in “The Seagull”]

 Emma Arkadina: Female, 40’s-50’s.
 Conrad’s mother, a very famous actress of stage and screen.
 Glamorous and beautiful, and striving valiantly to cling to her youth, she is charismatic with a big personality and has a quick and often caustic wit.
 She dotes on her brilliant lover, the renowned author Doyle Trigorin.
 She’s a pretty terrible mother, her love for Conrad mostly masked by her competition with him and her narcissism and insensitivity.
-(Role calls for nudity, see script for description and context) [Arkadina in “The Seagull”]
+(Role calls for nudity) [Arkadina in “The Seagull”]

 Nina Zachery: Female, 20’s.
 A beautiful and luminous aspiring actress.
 A neighbor of Dr. Sorn, she is a disarming contradiction of youthful naïveté and calculated ambition.
 She is in love with Conrad, but pursues Trigorin both out of attraction to his brilliance, and for the boost he can give her career.
 Her openness and radiance at the beginning of the play give way to a shockingly raw, damaged and fragile young woman in the final act.
-(Possible partial nudity, see script for description and context) [Nina in “The Seagull”]
+(Possible partial nudity) [Nina in “The Seagull”]

 Doyle Trigorin: Male, 40’s-50’s.
 A brilliant, acclaimed and celebrated author, and Emma’s lover.
 He is highly intelligent and well spoken, and has a confidence that borders on arrogance.
 But beneath that is a vulnerable, misfit kid who didn’t get laid enough in his youth and is trying to make up for lost time, and who becomes disarmed by the charm and beauty of Nina.
 Unquestionably attractive because of his fame, brilliance and self-assurance, but not necessarily conventionally handsome.
-(Role calls for nudity, see script for description and context) [Trigorin in “The Seagull”]
+(Role calls for nudity) [Trigorin in “The Seagull”]

 Dr. Eugene Sorn: Male, 60.
 The owner of the lake house where the play takes place, he’s Emma’s brother and Conrad’s uncle, and a compassionate admirer of both of their talents.
 The eternal observer, he’s a patient listener, a confidant to all, and he has suppressed his own needs in support of those he loves.
 By the end of the play, he looks back on a life lived as a witness rather than a participant with regret. [a conflation of Dorn and Sorin in “The Seagull”]